-Allocated expenses
+Allocated Expenses

 The costs of providing supporting services have been summarized in the accompanying statements of revenues, expenses and changes in net assets- income tax basis.
-Certain costs have been allocated between investment administration and grants administration.
-The expenses that are allocated include salaries and related expenses, occupancy, and office and other operating expenses, which are allocated based on estimated time and effort.
+Certain costs have been allocated between investment and charitable purposes.
+The expenses that are allocated include salaries and related expenses, occupancy, and office and other operating expenses, which are allocated based on estimated time and effort (see Note 8).